-A lawyer, mediator, coach, author and teacher, Elizabeth Bader has successfully mediated mass-tort-related insurance coverage litigation and other difficult cases.
+A lawyer, mediator, coach, author and teacher, Elizabeth Bader has successfully mediated complex, multi-party litigation and other difficult disputes.
 She also works with individuals and groups, offering coaching, education and training.

 Understanding "Ego:" A Doorway in Conflict Resolution

 In her recent publications, Elizabeth emphasizes the way that the worlds of psychology and law come together during conflict.
 This is due to the way that issues of self and identity — also known as “face” or “ego” issues — create conflict and impede its resolution.

 Stated another way, learning to "let go" has practical, legal, psychological and even spiritual dimensions.